 The first official game of baseball was played in 1846.
 Nearly 75 years later, the Negro Major League, comprising professional teams of African Americans, was established in 1920.

 Some consider two Cubans the Reds signed in 1911, Armando Marsans and Rafael Almeida, to be the first Blacks in the major leagues but were not rendered uniforms.
-Reds manager Clark Griffith, upon hearing of President Garry Herrmann’s plan to contract the Cubans, expressed a common concern when he said, “Many persons will think they are Negroes.”
+Upon hearing of President Garry Herrmann’s plan to contract with the players, Reds manager Clark Griffith expressed a common concern when he said, “Many persons will think they are Negroes.”

 The Tigers, Cincinnati’s Negro league professional baseball team, were founded in 1934 with many of the players from the city’s preeminent Black amateur team, Excelsior.
 Wearing Cincinnati Reds hand-me-down uniforms, the Tigers drew as many as 15,000 mostly Black fans to their games at Crosley Field.

 The team was sold to the Memphis Red Sox in 1937, who, bolstered by the Cincinnatians, swept triumphantly through the league.
 Roy Partlow, a left-handed pitcher for the Tigers and the Red Sox, had the longest Negro league career of any Cincinnatian.